kamejosh/owlbear-hp-tracker/USAGE.md

 + Dynamic Color Background (based on ratio between HP and max HP)
 + Player Preview
   + Shows an approximation what players will see
+  + Long Press the Icon to resync the Token with TA (if you changed any values there)
 + HP Section
   + Red Heart shows the current HP state
   + Blue Heart shows if temporary HP are active for a token